An Introduction to Chinese Numerology

 Since Chinese characters are used to represent numbers, there are two versions used every day: 小写 (xiǎoxiě; lowercase) and 大写 (dàxiě; uppercase).
 The former is used in everyday general contexts, whereas the latter is mainly used for financial transactions.

 The standard version of Chinese numbers (or 小写; xiǎoxiě; lowercase) can be easily changed around due to the simplicity of the characters.
-Therefore, people working in the financial industry complexify the numbers in order to avoid forgery.
+Therefore, people working in the financial industry use the more complex traditional Chinese versions of numbers in order to avoid forgery.

 In fact, 大写 (dàxiě; uppercase) was first implemented during the Ming dynasty by the Hongwu Emperor Zhu Yuanzhang after a major corruption case involving officials who stole and resold state grain.
 The officials were sentenced to death and the emperor ordained a new system to write monetary figures.